mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 ### 1. The source of tasks

-First, let's look at where the work that a product team conducts typically originates.
+First, let's look at where the work that a product team conducts typically originates from.
 In most cases, there are more or less only two sources – feature stories that are defined by the product team and technical changes like refactorings driven by the engineering team.
 Ideally both kinds of work are equally represented as tasks although in many cases that is not the case for